OUT OF THE BACK ISSUE BIN

 Agree, disagree?
 Let's hear it fanboys!

-John Cimino is a Silver and Bronze Age comic, cartoon and memorabilia expert that runs a business called "Saturday Morning Collectibles".
-He buys, sells and gives appraisals on everything pop culture, so if you got something special, let him know about it.
-He contributes articles to BACK ISSUE Magazine and THE JACK KIRBY COLLECTOR from TwoMorrows Publishing and has appeared on the AMC reality show Comic Book Men.
-He has written and starred in the "Hero Envy" webisode series, is the host of the Reckless Sidekick "Swass-Cast" and has contributed to the "Hero Envy" comic book.
-John also thinks he's really Captain Marvel, people just don't have the heart to tell him he's just an obsessed fanboy that loves to play superheroes with his daughter Bryn.
+John Cimino is a Silver and Bronze Age comic, cartoon and memorabilia expert that runs a business called "Saturday Morning Collectibles."
+He buys, sells, appraises and gives seminars on everything pop culture, so if you got something special, let him know about it.
+He contributes articles to ALTER EGO, BACK ISSUE and THE JACK KIRBY COLLECTOR from TwoMorrows Publishing and has appeared on the AMC reality show Comic Book Men.
+He also represents some of comicdoms biggest stars and brings them to a Comic Con near you.
+John still thinks he's really Captain Marvel, people just don't have the heart to tell him he's just an obsessed fanboy that loves to play superheroes with his daughter Bryn.
 Contact him at email@example.com or follow on twitter at @Elastic_Hulk and have some fun.